Improx/ModifiedValues/README.md

 //After some time passes, you want to remove the Energized buff.
 //However, we can't just simply divide by 1.2f to get the correct result, because
-//the rollerscates buff is still active
+//the rollerskates buff is still active
-//We need to keep the additive rollerscates effect like this:
+//We need to keep the additive rollerskates effect like this:

 Speed -= 5;
 Speed /= 1.2f;
 Speed += 5;

-Debug.Log(Speed); //Will print 12
+Debug.Log(Speed); //Will print 15
 ```
 With many different kinds of buffs, doing this manually could get extremely convoluted.
 One of the main conveniences of this library is that the buffs don't have to know about each other.
 For each modifier, you just define how it modifies the value, and then you can attach and detach these modifiers independently, while keeping the final value always correct.
 You also don't need to worry about the temporal order in which you apply modifiers.
 The ordering, layers and priorities of modifiers are defined in optional parameters (explained further down).